danielharrell/does_music_move/does_music_move.md

 our dreams so often contain implausible or even impossible events, not to mention the sense in which all its events, once we wake up, prove unreal.
 So why did they seem so real in the dream?
+Again, one answer is that there is nothing
-Again, one answer is that there is nothing in a dream, no matter how implausible or impossible, to tell us we are dreaming, and if there were, then we wouldn't be dreaming.
+*in* the dream, no matter how implausible or impossible, to tell us we are dreaming, and if there were, then we wouldn't be dreaming.
 So we inhabit the dream rather than merely observe it.
-It is only when something in the dream wakes us up from it, and puts us outside the dream to observe it, that we can know it for the dream it is.
+It is only when something in the dream wakes us up from it, and puts us outside the dream to observe it, that we can know it for the dream that it is.

-We can give this same answer to the question of why our experience of music would still seem so real, even if we became convinced---say, by my lecture tonight---that it was only a dream.
-For there is nothing *in* the music to tell us so, even if there is *an account* of the music to tell us so.
+We can give this same answer to the question of why our experience of music would still seem so real, even if we were convinced---say, by my lecture tonight---that it was only a dream.
+For there is nothing *in* the music to tell us so, even if there is some account of the music to tell us so.
 And again, this is because we hear music as music only by inhabiting it, past the point of any account we might give of it.